andrebraga7/world-cup-quiz/TESTING.md

 - Best practices - website conformity to industry best practices;
 - SEO - Search Engine Optimizationhow, how the website is optimized for search engine results and ranking.

-    Here are the results achieved for the Akemi website in Lighthouse:
+    Here are the results achieved in Lighthouse:

     ![Lighthouse results](assets/readme-images/lighthouse.jpg)

 ## Peer review

-The website also whent throught some peer reviews, both in the software development field and outside by other users.
-In general the reviews were positive, with some minor adjustments needed in some responsive design, which were easily fixed within the CSS.
-There were some minor grammar and speeling errors that were also fixed.
+The quiz game also whent throught some peer reviews, both in the software development field and outside by other users.
+In general the reviews were positive, with users having a fun experience, leraning new facts.
+The code was seen to be clean and tidy by other software developers.

 Back to [**README file.**](README.md)